Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Darboux transformations for third-order orthogonal systems

+Corollaries~\ref{thnudarsl22} and~\ref{secthdars032} can be summarized in the diagram below.
+Each arrow in this diagram is now made explicit and this provides a complete algorithmic way to produce Darboux transformations for any family of orthogonal systems:

-\subsection{Extension to General Differential Systems with an Orthogonal Galois Group}
+\subsection{Extension to general differential systems with an orthogonal Galois group}

+We now show how all the above results can be extended to the general case of a linear differential system $Y' = -A Y$ whose differential Galois group is in the special orthogonal group ${\rm SO}(3, C_K)$, even when the matrix $A$ is not in $\mathfrak{so}(3, C_K)$.
+This is important as many linear differential systems arising from physical models come equipped with this orthogonality property without having their matrix in $\mathfrak{so}(3, C_K)$.
+The presence of an orthogonal Galois group means that there is a gauge equivalence between the system and its adjoint, a duality; in physics, this is often inherited from a duality property.
+This has been proved by Bogner for Calabi--Yau operators, see~\cite{Bo13a,BoRe13a}, and studied in a slightly more general context in~\cite{BoBoMaWe15a,BoHaMaWe14a,BoHaMaWe15a} for operators arising from statistical mechanics or combinatorics.

-The results can be extended to the general case of a linear differential system $Y' = -A Y$ whose differential Galois group is in the special orthogonal group $SO(3, C_K)$.
-This can be tested the following way: the system should be irreducible (it has no hyperexponential solution), the trace of $A$ should be a logarithmic derivative (i.e the equation $y'=-Tr(A)y$ has a rational solution) and the second symmetric power system $Z' = -\sym^2(A) Z$ should have a rational solution, corresponding to the quadratic invariant of the special orthogonal group.
+First we recall how to detect this situation, namely how to decide when the differential Galois group is in ${\rm SO}(3, C_K)$, see, e.g.,~\cite{NgPu10a,Si88a,Ho07a} or the old book of Darboux~\cite[pp.~28--29]{da3}.
+The system should be irreducible (it has no hyperexponential solution), the trace of $A$ should be a~logarithmic derivative (i.e., the equation $y'=-\operatorname{Tr}(A)y$ has a rational solution) and the second symmetric power system $Z' = -\sym^2(A) Z$ should have a rational solution, corresponding to the quadratic invariant of the special orthogonal group.
+All these properties can be effectively tested in a computer algebra system, see~\cite{BaClElWe12a} and references therein (notably an implementation in the computer algebra system \textsc{Maple}).
+When they are fulfilled, the differential Galois group is in ${\rm SO}(3, C_K)$.

 In general, the matrix of such a differential systems is not in $\mathfrak{so}(3, C_K)$; then, the results of the previous section would not apply directly.
-However, using the constructive theory of reduced forms from \cite{BaClDiWe16a,BaClDiWe20a}, we may find a gauge transformation matrix $P$ such that, letting $Y=PZ$, the new unknown $Z$ satisfies a system $Z'=-BZ$ with $B\in \mathfrak{so}(3, K)$.
-Then the results of the previous sections apply: we may solve using solutions of second order equations and construct families of equations of similar shapes via Darboux transformation.

-Another version of such a process also appears in Singer's work \cite{Si88a} and several subsequent works on solving linear differential equations in terms of lower order equations. \\
+However, using the constructive theory of reduced forms from~\cite{BaClDiWe20a, BaClDiWe16a}, we may compute effectively a gauge transformation matrix $P$ such that, letting $Y=PZ$, the new unknown $Z$ satisfies a system $Z'=-BZ$ with $B\in \mathfrak{so}(3, K)$.
+Then the results of the previous sections apply: we may solve using solutions of second-order equations and construct families of equations of similar shapes via Darboux transformation.
+Earlier versions of such a ``reduction'' process also appears in Singer's work~\cite{Si88a} and several subsequent works on solving linear differential equations in terms of lower-order equations, notably~\cite{Ho07a} (which comes with an efficient \textsc{Maple} implementation) and~\cite{NgPu10a} which is more general.